Get all the latest data for Lisbon

 What are the total closing costs as a percent in Lisbon in 2026?

-The typical total closing costs for a property purchase in Lisbon in 2026 are about 9% of the purchase price for most foreign buyers.
+Typical total closing costs in Lisbon in 2026 are usually around 7% to 10% of the purchase price for a standard foreign buyer.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Lisbon.